Norman Ericson: Career

-Ericson began teaching Biblical and Hellenic studies at what was then Trinity College in Deerfield, Illinois in 1957.
+Ericson began teaching Biblical and Hellenic studies at what was then Trinity College in Chicago, Illinois in 1957.
 He was appointed as a professor at Trinity Evangelical Divinity School where he became a full-time faculty of the said institution in September 1974.
 He was a popular instructor among his students as he effectively communicated with them at all levels of the academic experience.
 He also gave each of his students one a sense of being his principal focus.
 While almost all the courses he taught were relating to New Testament Studies, he also enjoyed teaching ancient Hellenic and Old Testament courses.
 One of his significant contributions he made in the scholarship of Biblical studies was his work on the interpretation of the Old Testament in the New Testament.
 This area of interest goes back to his work on his doctoral thesis in Biblical Studies at the University of Chicago.
 His presentation at the Evangelical Theological Society on the topic was an important contribution.
 He also concentrated his scholarship on the Petrine epistles of the New Testament, 1st Peter, 2nd Peter, and Jude.
 Additionally, he was known for his teaching of the Gospel of John and the books of James and Hebrews in the New Testament.
 While an evangelical theologically, he also taught the importance of knowing and engaging scholarship from New Testament criticism.

+He was awarded his PhD in Biblical Studies from the University of Chicago Divinity School in 1972.

-Ericson was a professor at Wheaton College in Wheaton, Illinois.
+Dr. Ericson was a professor at Wheaton College in Wheaton, Illinois.
 He started there in 1977 as a Professor of New Testament Studies.
 He then later served as the chair of the Department of Bible, Theology, and Archeology.
 He also served as a senior translator and consulting editor of New Living Translation Study Bible, which aides people in enhancing the study of the bible through study experience with maps, a word study system, recommendations for further reading, visual aids, and profiles of bible characters.
 He also taught New Testament and Greek courses at Wheaton College and its Graduate School.

 He also served as adjunct professor at Northern Baptist Theological Seminary in Lombard, Illinois.
 One of his most influential articles, entitled "The NT Use of the OT: A Kerygmatic Approach," was presented at the Evangelical Theological Society.

 Ericson retired from teaching in 2000, concluding 43 years in his chosen profession.